tomerf-payem/payem-interview/README.md

 - Implement the logic for filters according to the filters present in the UI.

 ### Request Details Page
-- When clicking on a request in the requests page, a new page should open with the request details.
+- When clicking on a request on the requests page, a new page should open with the request details.
 - Add the missing fields for a specific request.
 - Implement the logic in the frontend and backend for approving or declining a request.